-The garden was conceived by Oregon Journal editor Jesse A. Currey in 1915 and approved by Portland Parks in 1917, it started as a safe haven for hybrid roses grown in Europe during World War I. Roses started arriving in Portland in 1918 and the garden and amphitheater were dedicated in 1924.
+The garden was conceived by Oregon Journal editor Jesse A. Currey in 1915 and approved by Portland Parks in 1917.
+It started as a safe haven for hybrid roses grown in Europe during World War I. Flowers began arriving in Portland in 1918 and the garden and amphitheater were dedicated in 1924.
 The grounds are split into several smaller areas: the Royal Rosarian Garden, the Shakespeare Garden and the Miniature Rose Garden.

 It’s not surprising that this garden, located in Washington Park, is one of the City of Roses’ signature landmarks.
 The garden is open daily and admission is free.
-While great city views are on offer year-round, the best rose-viewing months are May through September.
+While great city views are offered year-round, the best rose-viewing months are May through September.
 (When you’re finished admiring the flowers, head across the street to the majestic Portland Japanese Garden for more fabulous flora.)